 - Interact with the experienced and enthusiastic scientists and staff who make the Cornell Lab of Ornithology a world-renowned institution, including behind-the-scenes tours.

-- Receive K-12 Education’s popular Investigating Evidence unit and our newest kit around eBird (currently under development).
+- Receive K-12 Education’s popular Investigating Evidence unit and our newest curricula around eBird (currently under development).
 You’ll also get a pair of high-quality Celestron® binoculars!

 - Earn 3 CEUs (Continuing Education Units) from Cornell University.

 - Enjoy the natural beauty of Sapsucker Woods and the Finger Lakes with like-minded educators.

 - Practice methods that can be immediately implemented with your students.

 “My students LOVE going outside, so they are thrilled that I feel confident and competent enough to take them so often.” – retreat participant comment about the following school year

 Who should attend?

 Looking for innovative ways to teach STEM content and develop science literacy?
 This retreat will support you.
 We’re focused on helping you incorporate citizen science and inquiry into your classroom, camp, or afterschool or youth development program.

 Past participants have raved about their retreat experience: